LeeBergstrand/BioMagick/Project_Proposal.md

 	output_handle.close()
 	input_handle.close()

-The author has used Biopython in the past to create software systems.
+The author has used Biopython to create software systems in the past.
 Here are some examples:

 - [Genbank-Downloaders](https://github.com/LeeBergstrand/Genbank-Downloaders) - A series of small Biopython scripts for downloading sequence data off NCBI's Genbank.
 - [BackBLAST_Reciprocal_BLAST](https://github.com/LeeBergstrand/BackBLAST_Reciprocal_BLAST) -  A reciprocal BLAST program for filtering down BLAST results to best bidirectional hits.